Part 1: The Green Vision for Europe

 iii)economic and trade issues covered by EU213;

-Co-Decision of the Council and the Parliament
+Ordinary Legislative Procedure of the Council and the Parliament

 EU331 We recognise the need to allow each member country to take account of its own experience in choosing a system to meet the criterion of PR for the European Parliament.
 The Single Transferable Vote, the Additional Member System and List systems can meet that criterion.
 As well as providing for diversity, this removes the prospect of disagreement over a common system becoming an obstacle to the introduction of better voting systems in particular countries.